Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 * [Sampling][sampler_ref]: Sampling is a mechanism to control the noise and overhead introduced by OpenTelemetry by reducing the number of samples of traces collected and sent to the backend.

-* [ApplicationInsightsSampler][ai_sampler_ref]: Application Insights specific sampler used for consistent sampling across Application Insights SDKs and OpenTelemetry-based SDKs sending data to Application Insights.
+* [ApplicationInsightsSampler](https://github.com/microsoft/Telemetry-Collection-Spec/blob/main/OpenTelemetry/trace/ApplicationInsightsSampler.md): Application Insights specific sampler used for consistent sampling across Application Insights SDKs and OpenTelemetry-based SDKs sending data to Application Insights.
 This sampler MUST be used whenever `AzureMonitorTraceExporter` is used.

 For more information about these resources, see [What is Azure Monitor?][product_docs].